w3f/polkadot-wiki/docs/learn/how-to/transfer-usdt.md

 !!! warning "IMPORTANT"

     Polkadot Developer Interface is a web wallet meant for **power users and developers**.
-For everyday use, there are several user-friendly wallets funded by the Polkadot Treasury that support a plethora of features and platforms.
+For everyday use, there are several user-friendly wallets that support a plethora of features and platforms.
 Discover them in [this article](where-to-store-dot.md).

 Tether (USDT) is now available on Polkadot.
 You can check their [official announcements](https://tether.to/en/tether-tokens-usdt-live-on-polkadot/).

-!!! warning "ATTENTION"

-    Tether, the entity behind USDT, [announced the discontinuation of USDT on the Kusama network](https://tether.to/en/tether-makes-strategic-transition-to-meet-community-demands-and-foster-innovation).

 USDT was made into a sufficient asset on Polkadot Asset Hub through [OpenGov Referendum 80](https://polkadot.subsquare.io/democracy/referenda/80), which means that the receiver account **doesn't** need to hold an [existential deposit](existential-deposit.md) in the native DOT token to receive USDT.